CoScale/docs/_docs_alerting/static/third-party.md

     * <a href="http://victorops.force.com/knowledgebase/articles/Integration/Generic-Email-Integration" target="_blanc">VictorOps</a>
     * <a href="https://www.opsgenie.com/docs/alert-creation/creating-alerts-via-email" target="_blanc">OpsGenie</a>

-    If you cannot find your favorite third party tool, please don't hesitate to <a href="mailto:info@coscale.com" class="support">contact us</a> for more information and support.
+    If you cannot find your favorite third party tool, please don't hesitate to <a href="mailto:info@coscale.com" class="js-support">contact us</a> for more information and support.

 2. **Add the e-mail to CoScale**